 It’s also common for people with anxiety to turn to alcohol or drug usage as a way of coping with their feelings of anxiety.
 This is because the symptoms of anxiety, such as becoming socially withdrawn, feelings of panic and incessant worry, can be very hard to live with – resulting in people turning to substances to ‘help’ them feel better or as a coping mechanism.

 Understanding what conditions may co-exist alongside the anxiety disorder is key to knowing which is the best treatment option for the individual.

 I was given an immediate diagnosis and the medication prescribed has made me feel well within just a few weeks.
 I feel like I have my life back.

 Antidepressants – the most common medications for anxiety are SSRIs (selective serotonin uptake inhibitors).

-Benzodiazepines can also be used to alleviate the symptoms of anxiety but can become habit forming and people can develop a tolerance for them, making them less effective.
-Withdrawal symptoms are common so the management of these drugs needs to be carefully supervised.
+If SSRI’s do not work then there are other options including Benzodiazepines.
+These can also be used to alleviate the symptoms of anxiety but can become habit forming and people can develop a tolerance for them, making them less effective.
+Withdrawal symptoms are common, so the management of these drugs needs to be carefully supervised.